schism-dev/schism/docs/getting-started/grid-generation.md

  domain without being blocked at the open boundary.
 Note that wet/dry is allowed to occur at land/island boundaries or interior nodes.

+!!!note "Alternative options"
     If you care about wetting and drying near the open boundary location, one option is to relocate the open boundary elsewhere.
 Also for upstream rivers where depths become negative and you do not want to dredge depths there, you can use the bed deformation option (`imm=1`): start with a dredged boundary, and then gradually move the bed back to its original location.
 The most robust option, however, is to use point sources (`if_source=1`): in this case no open boundary is required there so wet/dry can happen without crashing the code.
-However, the open boundary approach is usually the most accurate one.
+However, the open boundary approach is usually more accurate.

 ## Periodic boundary condition
 Implementing this type of B.C. in SCHISM introduces some challenges in the barotropic solver because it’d destroy the symmetry of the matrix and cause blowup if the conditioning is sufficiently bad.
 A workaround is to ‘drape’ the hgrid onto a sphere to avoid the corresponding open boundary segments altogether.
 A simple script to guide this process can be found in `Utility/Pre-Processing/periodic_grid.f90`.